DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

 Jason's breath came faster.
 "Can I move it?"

 *Not yet.
 Perception first.
 Action later.
-Too fast and you risk spilling—losing control.
+Too fast and you risk spillingâ€”losing control.
 Or worse, backlash.*

 "Backlash?"